ArtifexSoftware/ghostpdl/demos/java/gsviewer/README.txt

 which need to be loaded at a high resolution are loaded, and zoomed pages are unloaded when no longer necessary to save memory.

-Required libraries in this directory for the library to work:
+Required libraries in this directory for the viewer to work:

 -= WINDOWS =-

 gpdldll64.dll
-gs_gni.dll
+gs_jni.dll

 -= LINUX =-

-libgpdl.so (this would have been built as a link to another file, so it shoud be copied into this directory and renamed to libgpdl.so) gs_jni.so
+libgpdl.so (this would have been built as a link to another file, so it should be copied into this directory and renamed to libgpdl.so) gs_jni.so

 On Linux, when using OpenJDK, the property "assistive_technologies" may